Mmarzex/kubelab/README.md

 ## Install kubelab controller environment

- - Login to your Digital Ocean account.
+ - Login to your DigitalOcean account.
  - Create a droplet using **Fedora Atomic** (on the Container distributions tab).
  - The small $5 size is ideal.
  - Use private networking.